First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Analysis Methods: Pulse-by-pulse analysis of the 2021 Vela glitch

 \section{Analysis Methods: Pulse-by-pulse analysis of the 2021 Vela glitch}

 In this section we report the analysis of the observations around the Vela glitch pulse by pulse.
-The large amount of data is well suited for statistical and machine learning studies.
-Our approach has been carried out using a combination of the Variational AutoEncoder (VAE) reconstruction and the self-organizing maps (SOM) clustering techniques.
+High-resolution single-pulse micro-structure pulse studies of the Vela pulsar were reported in \cite{Kramer:2002us}, while the temporal evolution of the pulses for large time-scales was studied in \cite{Palfreyman+2016}.
+Here we take advantage of the large amount of our daily data well suited for statistical and machine learning studies.
+Our approach has been carried out using a combination of the VAE reconstruction and the SOM clustering techniques.

-We analyze five observations on July, 19th, 20th, 21st, 23rd and 24th, 2021, performed all with antenna A1 configuration on a single polarization at 112~MHz bandwidth.
+We analyze five observations on 2021, July, 19th, 20th, 21st, 23rd and 24th, performed all with antenna A1 configuration on a single polarization at 112~MHz bandwidth.
 The number of pulses in each observation is given in Table~\ref{tab:observations}.
-Those are uninterrupted single observations and we supplement them with antenna A2 observation for July 20 and July 22, the day of the glitch, which are split into two and three observations respectively, as show in Table~\ref{tab:A2}.
-All observations have been cleaned from radio frequency interferences using the code RFIClean \citep{Maan2020} with protection of the fundamental frequency of Vela (11.184~Hz) at each of the days of observations, as described in Appendix C of \cite{Lousto:2021dia}, where we found that using \texttt{rfifind} (a task within \texttt{PRESTO} \citep{PRESTO}) on the data output from \texttt{RFIClean} further improves the S/N in most of the cases.
-The amplitudes of the pulses are in arbitrary units as we did not monitor any reference source.
+Those are uninterrupted single observations with A1 and we supplement them with antenna A2 observation for July 20 and July 22, the day of the glitch, which are split into two and three observations respectively, as show in Table~\ref{tab:A2}.
+All observations considered here are folded with a fixed $DM=67.93(1)$~pc\,cm$^{-3}$ from the ATNF catalogue\footnote{\url{http://www.atnf.csiro.au/people/pulsar/psrcat/}} (as we have seen very small variations during each observation, $DM<0.2$~pc\,cm$^{-3}$) and cleaned from radio frequency interferences using the code \texttt{RFIClean} \citep{Maan2020} with protection of the fundamental frequency of Vela (11.184~Hz).
+The complete procedure is described in Appendix C of \cite{Lousto:2021dia}, where we found that using \texttt{rfifind} \citep[a task within \texttt{PRESTO};][]{PRESTO} on the data output from \texttt{RFIClean} further improves the S/N in most of the cases we studied.
+The amplitudes of the pulses are in arbitrary units as we did not observe any flux calibrator.
+Their relative distribution, day per day analyzed here (Table~\ref{tab:observations}), is displayed in Fig.~\ref{fig:17New}.
+This figure also includes the added two A2 observations of the glitch day 2021 July 22 (Table~\ref{tab:A2}).
+We note the qualitative similarities of the A1 pulse distributions pre-glitch on top, while the post-glitch observations are a bit more heterogeneous.
+For a more quantitative comparison one can look at the clusters parameters in the Tables in Appendix \ref{sec:appendix}.